percona/mongo-upgrade-tools/README.md

 host11
 host12
 host13

+[all:vars]
+ansible_ssh_user=your_ssh_user_here
 ```

 ## Configuration
 * The all variables file (`group_vars/all`) contains all the user-modifiable parameters.
 Each of these come with a small description to clarify the purpose, unless it is self-explanatory.
 You have to review and modify this file before running the upgrade, as the configuration is specific to each environment.

 ## FCV (Feature Compatibility Version)